MSc by Research Fashion Management and Marketing / Overview

 The MSc by Research degree comprises three taught 15-credit units, to be determined in collaboration with your supervisor based on your previous academic background and the proposed research project, and a substantial 135-credit research project.

-Our fashion management and marketing researchers focus on various aspects of fashion apparel and textiles in a complex and global industry sector, such as consumer behaviour, online and omnichannel retailing, social media marketing, supply chain management and sustainability.
-Find out more about this research area here .
+Our fashion management and marketing research focuses on various aspects of fashion apparel and textiles in a complex and global industry sector, such as consumer behaviour, online and omnichannel retailing, social media marketing, supply chain management and sustainability.

 A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our fashion management and marketing graduates have progressed to successful academic careers and industry positions in reputable organisations worldwide.

 The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level through the Faculty's Graduate Development Training Programme as well as the opportunity to access Alliance Manchester Business School's doctoral research training programme.
 You will become part of a strong research culture in the Department, embedded through a programme research seminars given by research students, academic staff and external speakers, as well as an annual Postgraduate Research Conference.

 There are flexible study packages available, as well as an extensive range of postgraduate research studentships and projects , and funding, scholarships and awards with many of our research students sponsored by a variety of Department, University and industry resources.Visit our research projects page to browse our range of currently available projects.

 Fees for entry in 2024 have not yet been set.
 For reference, the fees for the academic year beginning September 2023 were as follows:

 UK students (per annum): Band A £4,712; Band B £6,500; Band C £9,500; Band D £13,500; Band E £23,000